muhammetdag/ParadiseSteamLibrary/readme.md

 ```

 ## 📄 License

-This project is licensed under the MIT license.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## 👨‍💻 Developer

-**Muhammet DAĞ** - Developed for modern Steam library management.
+**Muhammet DAG** - Developed for modern Steam library management.

 ---

-⭐ If you like this project, don't forget to give it a star!
+⭐ If you like this project, don't forget to star it!

+Translated with DeepL.com (free version)